AmirhosseinChami/AmirhosseinChami/README.md

 ### 🔎 About Me:
 <hr/>

 **I recently graduated with a bachelor's degree in electronics and electrical engineering.
 I am strongly interested in Telecommunication Engineering, IoT, Image Processing, Machine Learning, and Deep Learning.
 Currently, I am studying Deep Learning and exploring its potential.
-I primarily program in Python and share my personal and university projects here.**
+I primarily program in Python and Matlab and share my personal and university projects here.**

 - 📘 **Learning Deep Learning**